Cat intelligence: Feline brain

-Brain and diet
+Diet

 A cognitive support diet for felines is a food that is formulated with the aim of improving mental processes like attention, short and long-term memory, learning, and problem solving.
 There is currently no strong evidence that such diets are effective in improving cognitive function.
 Claims for cognitive support appear on a number of kitten formulations to help with brain development, as well as diets aimed at seniors to help prevent cognitive disorders.
-These diets typically focus on supplying Omega-3 fatty acids, omega-6 fatty acids, taurine, vitamins, and other supporting supplements that are considered to have positive effects on cognition.
+These diets typically focus on supplying omega-3 fatty acids, omega-6 fatty acids, taurine, vitamins, and other supporting supplements that are considered to have positive effects on cognition.

 The omega-3 fatty acids are a key nutrient in cognition for felines.
 They are essential for felines as they cannot be synthesized naturally and must be obtained from the diet.
 Omega-3 fatty acids that support brain development and function are alpha-linolenic acid, docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).
 Fish oils, fish and other marine sources provide a very rich source of DHA and EPA.
 Alpha-linolenic acid can be acquired from oils and seeds.

 Omega-6 fatty acids are also often included in feline cognition diets.
 The important omega-6 fatty acid that plays a role in brain support and cognition is arachidonic acid.
 Arachidonic acid, or AA, is found in animal sources such as meat and eggs.
 AA is required in cat diets, as felines convert insignificant amounts of it from linoleic acid due to the limited enzyme delta-6 desaturase.
 Like DHA, arachidonic acid is often found in the brain tissues of cats and seems to have a supporting role in brain function.
 In a 2000 study completed by Contreras et al., it was found that DHA and AA made up 20% of the fatty acids in the mammalian brain.
 Arachidonic acid makes up high amounts in the membrane of most cells and has many pro-inflammatory actions.

-Taurine is an amino acid, which is essential in cat diets due to their low capacity to synthesize it.
-Taurine has the ability to cross the blood–brain barrier in the brain, it plays a role in many neurological functions, especially in the visual development.
+Taurine is an amino acid which is essential in cat diets due to their low capacity to synthesize it.
+Taurine has the ability to cross the blood–brain barrier and plays a role in many neurological functions in the brain, especially in visual development.
 Without taurine, felines can have an abnormal morphology in the cerebellum and visual cortex.
 When cats were fed a diet deficient in taurine, this led to a decrease in the concentration of taurine in the retina of the eye.
 This resulted in deterioration of the photoreceptors, followed by complete blindness.

 Choline is a water-soluble nutrient that prevents and improves epilepsy and cognitive disorders.
 Supplementation is part of therapy for cats with seizures and feline cognitive dysfunction, despite this treatment being mostly based on anecdotal evidence and research done on dogs.
 It is the precursor to nerve chemicals like dopamine and acetylcholine, making it important for proper functioning of the nervous system.